 Poverty poses both immediate and long-term threats to children’s development.
 Child Trends monitors the prevalence of child poverty over time, and its impact on child outcomes.
 In all of our research areas, from early childhood to youth development, we examine differences in child well-being by family income.
 We also evaluate the effects of programs and policies aimed at children and families in poverty.

 Our DataBank provides annual updates on the number and percent of children living under key poverty thresholds.

-Child Trends examines sexual activity, fertility, and contraceptive use and decision-making, focusing particularly on teens and young adults.
-Our research informs program providers and policymakers on strategies to prevent unintended pregnancies and sexually transmitted infections, and to promote healthy relationships.
+Child Trends examines sexual activity, contraceptive use, and fertility, focusing particularly on teens and young adults.
+Our research informs program providers and policymakers on strategies to prevent unintended pregnancies and sexually-transmitted infections, and to promote healthy relationships.
 We collect and analyze data about teens and young adults, track trends, evaluate programs, and design and test new interventions and measures.

 Child Trends brings a multi-disciplinary perspective to its studies of adolescents and young adults and the programs that serve them.
 We conduct national and local evaluations of after-school and prevention programs (see brief about Abriendo Puertas).
 These evaluations include not only impact evaluations to examine whether programs are effective, but also implementation evaluations to examine how they work.
 We work with programs and funders to ensure that programs are ready for evaluation by helping develop logic models, conduct needs assessments, and develop and refine their performance management capacities.
 A critical part of our work is research to understand and measure adolescent and young adult well-being for national studies and evaluations (for example, the Positive Indicators Project).